 Are Hostas Deer Resistant?

-A hungry herd of deer can easily decimate an entire bed of hostas in just a matter of hours.
+A hungry group of deer can easily decimate an entire bed of hostas in just a matter of hours.
 So if you live in an area with lots of local deer, you might want to take action before they find your patch.

 You can protect plants with strong scents, a tall fence, and even some deer netting.